 Unequal love can be the start of the crazy cycle.

 There is a solution to avoid the crazy cycle and deal with unequal love.
 It is a solution that allows each partner to not just survive, but to flourish.

-As a marriage coach, I don’t like to give out marriage tips.
-Tips are a dime-a-dozen, and most often do not work because there is not a plan to implement the tip, no way of measuring success, and nowhere to go when it does not work.
+As a marriage coach, I don’t like to give out common marriage tips.
+Common tips are a dime-a-dozen, and most often do not work because they do not provide a proper context or execution.
 I work with strategies.
 Strategies offer step-by-step plans to take you from where you are now to where you want to be.
 Along the way, there is time for reflection, assessment, and adjustments to improve results.